maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## ACTIVE_MM_GOV
-Used mobile money to receive money from the government in the last 90 days.
+Active use of mobile money for receiving money from government: counts respondents who received money from the government using mobile money in the last 90 days.

 Levels: